 It didn’t take long for other eyeglass companies to bring their own Wayfarer imitators to the market.
 President John F. Kennedy, for instance, was photographed many times wearing sunglasses that shared the signature Wayfarer form but were made by another company.

-American pop culture reached Peak Wayfarer in the 1980s, when Ray-Ban paid a product-placement company to feature these frames in popular movies and TV shows.
+American pop culture reached Peak Wayfarer in the 1980s, when Ray-Ban paid a product-placement company to feature the frames in popular movies and TV shows.
 U.S. sales skyrocketed from less than 20,000 frames in 1980 to more than 1.5 million in 1987.

 Wayfarers look best if they fit the shape of your face and complement the tones of your skin, eyes and hair.
-All About Vision’s guide to face shape and skin tone notes that humans have seven essential facial shapes: Oval, heart-shaped, oblong, square, diamond, round and base-down triangle.
+All About Vision’s guide to face shape and skin tone notes that humans have seven essential facial shapes: oval, heart-shaped, oblong, square, diamond, round and base-down triangle.

 The basic shape of the Wayfarer is a horizontal rectangle.
 It’s an especially good fit for:

 - Oval faces, because the wide frame can match the overall width of the face.